ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

 Resource Instance Attributes
 ____________________________

-The resource agents of some resource classes (lsb, systemd and upstart *not* among them) can be given parameters which determine how they behave and which instance of a service they control.
+The resource agents of some resource standards (lsb, systemd and upstart *not* among them) can be given parameters which determine how they behave and which instance of a service they control.

 If your resource agent supports parameters, you can add them with the ``crm_resource`` command.
 For example,